ballerina-guides/integration-tutorials/guaranteed-message-delivery/README.md

         ![Define the service](./resources/define_a_service.gif)

     - Define an HTTP resource that allows the `POST` operation on the resource path `/categories/{category}/reserve` and accepts the `category` path parameter (corresponding to the specialization).
 Use `ReservationRequest` as a parameter indicating that the resource expects a JSON object corresponding to `ReservationRequest` as the payload.
-Use `http:Created`, `http:NotFound`, and `http:InternalServerError` as the response types.
+Use `http:Created` and `http:InternalServerError` as the response types.

         ![Define the resource](./resources/define_a_resource.gif)